alexreedhill/2018-products-of-design/README.md

 ## Acknowledgements

-Big thanks to Mozzila and Rachel Andrew for the excellent articles, code examples, and slide deck!
+Big thanks to Mozzila, Khan Academy, and Rachel Andrew for the excellent articles, code examples, and slide deck!